-- 1. This appliance is only for use with the type of gas indicated on the rating plate.
-This appliance is not convertible for use with other gases. - 2.
-This heater shall not be installed in a bedroom or bathroom, unless installed as a vented appliance (Variable Manually-Controlled Models Only).
-See Installing Damper Clamp Accessory for Vented Operation, page 10. - 3.
-If you smell gas - shut off gas supply - do not try to light any appliance - do not touch any electrical switch; do not use any phone in your building - immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions - if you cannot reach your gas supplier, call the fire department - 4.
-Before installing in a solid fuel burning fireplace, the chimney flue and firebox must be cleaned of soot, creosote, ashes, and loose paint by a qualified chimney cleaner.
+- 4. If you smell gas - · shut off gas supply - do not try to light any appliance - do not touch any electrical switch; do not use any phone in your building - immediately call your gas supplier from a neighbor's phone.
+Follow the gas supplier's instructions - if you cannot reach your gas supplier, call the fire department - 5.
+This heater shall not be installed in a bedroom or bathroom unless installed as a vented appliance (Variable Manually-Controlled Models Only) (see Installing Damper Clamp Accessory for Vented Operation, page 11). - 6.
+Before installing in a solid fuel burning fireplace, the chimney flue and firebox must be cleaned of soot, creosote, ashes and loose paint by a qualified chimney cleaner.
 Creosote will ignite if highly heated.
+A dirty chimney flue may create and distribute soot within the house.
 Inspect chimney flue for damage.
-If damaged, operate heater with flue damper closed. - 5.
-If fireplace has glass doors, never operate this heater with glass doors closed.
+If damaged, repair flue and firebox before operating heater. - Do not burn solid-fuel in a masonry or UL127 factory-built fireplace in which a vent-free room heater is installed. - If fireplace has glass doors, never operate this heater with glass doors closed.
 If you operate heater with doors closed, heat buildup inside fireplace will cause glass to burst.
-Also if fireplace opening has vents at the bottom, you must open the vents before operating heater. - 6.
-This log heater is designed to be smokeless.
+Make sure there are no obstructions across openings of fireplace. - This log heater is designed to be smokeless.
 If logs ever appear to smoke, turn off heater and call a qualified service person.
-Note: During initial operation, slight smoking could occur due to log curing and heater burning manufacturing residues. - 7.
-To prevent the creation of soot, follow the instructions in Cleaning and Maintenance, page 20. - 8.
+Note: During initial operation, slight smoking could occur due to log curing and heater burning manufacturing residues. - To prevent the creation of soot, follow the instructions in Cleaning and Maintenance, pages 24 and 25. - 11.
 Before using furniture polish, wax, carpet cleaner, or similar products, turn heater off.
-If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture. - 9.
+If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture. - 12.
 This heater needs fresh, outside air ventilation to run properly.
 This heater has an Oxygen Depletion Sensing (ODS) safety shutoff system.
 The ODS shuts down the heater if not enough fresh air is available.
-See Air for Combustion and Ventilation, pages 4 through 6.
-If heater keeps shutting off, see Troubleshooting, pages 22 through 24. - 10.
-Do not run heater - · where flammable liquids or vapors are used or stored - under dusty conditions - 11.
-Do not use this heater to cook food or burn paper or other objects. - 12.
+See Air for Combustion and Ventilation, pages 5 through 7.
+If heater keeps shutting off, see Troubleshooting, pages 26 through 28. - 13.
+Do not run heater - where flammable liquids or vapors are used or stored - · under dusty conditions

+- Do not use this heater to cook food or burn paper or other objects. - 15.
 Do not use heater if any part has been exposed to or under water.
-Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water.

-- 13. Do not operate heater if any log is broken.
-Do not operate heater if a log is chipped (dime-sized or larger). - 14.
+Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - Do not operate heater if any log is broken.
+Do not operate heater if a log is chipped (dimesized or larger). - 17.
 Turn heater off and let cool before servicing.
-Only a qualified service person should service and repair heater. - 15.
-Operating heater above elevations of 4,500 feet could cause pilot outage. - 16.
-Provide adequate clearances around air openings.
+Only a qualified service person should service and repair heater. - 18.
+Operating heater above elevations of 4,500 feet could cause pilot outage. - Provide adequate clearances around air openings.